Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Experiments

 \subsection{Further Discussions}

-\paragraph{Visualization.} To understand what \FedBasis learns, we visualize in~\autoref{fig:vis} (b) the combinations learned in~\autoref{tab:noniid}.
-Interestingly, we see the clients group together according to domains especially in the latter blocks (\eg, Office-Home Block 3 \& 4).
-We note that the joint distributions $\sP_m(\vx, y)$ of the \PFLBed clients (also likely in reality) are non-IID and \FedBasis enables the shareable bases to automatically determine the collaboration among clients.
+\textbf{Visualization.} To understand \FedBasis, we visualize the learned combinations in~\cref{fig:vis} (b).
+Interestingly, we see the clients group together according to domains especially in the latter blocks (\eg, Office-Home Block 3 \& 4). \FedBasis enables the shareable bases to automatically determine the collaboration among the non-IID clients.